xinnian999/arto-ui/docs/guide/use-react.md

 import React from 'react'
-import ReactDOM from 'react-dom/client' import App from './App.tsx' import { FaLightButton1, FaLightButton1 } from 'fancy-ui'
+import ReactDOM from 'react-dom/client' import App from './App.tsx' import { FaLightButton1, FaLightButton1 } from 'arto-ui'

 new FaLightButton1()